TEyeD: Over 20 million real-world eye images with Pupil, Eyelid, and Iris 2D and 3D Segmentations, 2D and 3D Landmarks, 3D Eyeball, Gaze Vector, and Eye Movement Types: Comparison with Existing Data Sets

 \section{Comparison with Existing Data Sets}

 Table~\ref{tbl:newmulti} provides an overview of existing data sets containing close-up eye images.
 Each data set deals with a specific issue, such as Casia and Ubiris, which are used to identify individuals by the iris.
 Direct gaze estimation, as in POG, NVGaze or NNVEC, is tackled by a more recent group of data sets.
 In NNVEC, the direct estimation of the optical vector and eyeball position make it possible to compensate for shifts of the head mounted eye tracker.
 In contrast to Casia and Ubiris, MASD focuses on the segmentation of the eye's sclera.
 MASD can be used to improve iris segmentation while also helping to estimate the degree of eye opening, an indicator of blink rate.
 Different eye movement types are offered alongside images in GIW and BAY while additional annotations of eye movement types for worn eye trackers are published in HEV and HEI.
-Proving to be very challenging, GAN and 550k existing data sets, LPW, ExCuSe, Else, and PNET, were extended with segmentations for the pupil and sclera.
+Proving to be very challenging, GAN and 550k existing data sets, LPW, ExCuSe, Else, and PNET, were extended with segmentations for the pupil~\cite{062016,WDTE092016,WTCDAHKSE122016,WTCDOWE052017,WDTTWE062018,VECETRA2020,CORR2017FuhlW1,ETRA2018FuhlW,ICCVW2019FuhlW,CAIP2019FuhlW,ICCVW2018FuhlW} and sclera~\cite{WTDTWE092016,WTDTE022017,WTE032017}.
 Originally, these data sets, together with the Swi data set, only provided the pupil center as annotation.
 OpenEDS was the first data set with segmentations for the pupil, iris, and sclera.
 Containing many subjects, OpenEDS was specifically acquired to enable VR-related research and applications.
 Additionally, two data sets (EWO and FRE) encompass 2D landmarks specific to worn eye trackers and were published together with real-time algorithms for the CPU.
+TüEyeD both combines and extends previously published data sets by utilizing seven different eye trackers, each with a different resolution, incorporating all available annotations offered by existing data sets, and broadening these sets with 3D segmentation and landmarks.
+More specifically, the data sets integrated in TüEyeD are NNGaze, LPW, GIW, ElSe, ExCuSe, and PNET.
+Additionally, the complete data from the study~\cite{kasneci2014driving} was also carefully annotated.
+Additional annotated data was recorded with an eye tracker from Enke GmbH and the eye tracker from Look!.
+In total, TüEyeD contains more than 20 million images, making it, to our knowledge, the world's largest data set of images taken by head mounted eye trackers.
+Similar to the OpenEDS data set, some data (6,379,400 samples collected from the Look! and Enke GmbH eye trackers) was withheld from TüEyeD in order to obtain a reliable evaluation beyond generalization of single eye trackers.
+By deploying trained models or pre-compiled programs, it is possible to achieve fair evaluation of the runtime and generalization of different eye trackers.
+Unfortunately, we could not consider eye images captured with Tobii eye trackers due to prohibitory license agreements.